The Bethe Ansatz as a Quantum Circuit: The A and B matrices

-This result coincides with \eqref{ex13}, which emerges from the ABC designed to build a two-magnon Bethe wavefunction \eqref{B2wf} with momenta $p_1$ and $p_2$.
+This result coincides with~\eqref{ex13}, which emerges from the ABC designed to build a two-magnon Bethe wavefunction~\eqref{B2wf} with momenta $p_1$ and $p_2$.
 If the input state is instead $|n_1n_2\rangle=\ket{13}$, the coefficient of the same output element $\ket{13}$ will be

 which is now consistent with a two-magnon output state of momenta $p_1$ and $p_3$.
-As before, \eqref{pag} arises from the contributions of two graphs.
-These are Notice that the states $|\Phi^{(r)}_{k,a}\rangle$ resulting from the subcircuit in \eqref{overlap1} are in general not Bethe wavefunctions.
+As before,~\eqref{pag} arises from the contributions of two graphs.
+These are

+Notice that the states $|\Phi^{(r)}_{k,a}\rangle$ resulting from the subcircuit in~\eqref{overlap1} are in general not Bethe wavefunctions.
 This is only the case for $r=M$, since there is only one state in that symmetry sector.
 Hence

-which generalises the analogous statement for $M=1$, obtained in Section \ref{sec:one}.
-Namely, when the input to the shaded circuit in \eqref{overlap1} is $\ket{1_M}\otimes \ket{0}$, it outputs the same Bethe wavefunction prepared by the complete circuit, but supported by $k$ instead of $N$ qubits.
+which generalizes the analogous statement for $M=1$, obtained in Section~\ref{sec:one}.
+Namely, when the input to the shaded circuit in~\eqref{overlap1} is $\ket{1_M}\otimes \ket{0}$, it outputs the same Bethe wavefunction prepared by the complete circuit, but supported by $k$ instead of $N$ qubits.